Null78/XOnline/README.md

  The code is not organized and i didn't put comments because who cares

- But if are reading this you can contact me and i'll do it for you
+ But if you are reading this you can contact me and i'll do it for you

 # Dependencies:
 * Python 3